theBlackBoxSociety/CodeCrashCourses/RaspberryPiPicoTutorial.md

 Click the Run icon and try turning the potentiometer all the way one way, then all the way the other.
 Watch the LED: this time, unless you’re using a logarithmic potentiometer, you’ll see the LED’s brightness change smoothly from completely off at one end of the potentiometer knob’s limit to fully lit at the other.

 ### :black_small_square: Fading an LED IN & OUT with PWM
+In this program we remove the potentiometer and set the Pico to fade the led in and out autonomously.

 ```python
 from machine import Pin, PWM